banisterious/obsidian-canvas-roots/docs/developer/implementation/canvas-and-charts.md

 # Canvas and Charts

-This document covers canvas generation and family chart layout systems.
+This document covers canvas generation, PDF tree generation, and family chart layout systems.

 ## Table of Contents